xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 ensure the operation works on a specific version of the document and there are no lost updates.

-Previous versions of ArangoDB allowed passing the revision id of the previous document either in the HTTP header `If-Match` or in the URL parameter `rev`.
+Previous versions of AvocadoDB allowed passing the revision id of the previous document either in the HTTP header `If-Match` or in the URL parameter `rev`.
 For example, removing a document with a specific revision id could be achieved as follows: